mesamundiinc/D20PRO-Hero-Lab-Native-Importer/README.md

 After making any code changes, run the `buildAndCopyJarToD20PRO` task.
 This task will compile the code, build the .jar, and copy it to the specified D20PRO installation.

 There is no need to restart D20PRO after rebuilding the import JAR.
 Simply start the creature import process again and it will hotswap in the latest code.

+## Advanced Debugging
+_Under Construction_

+While some amount of "guerilla debugging" is expected, it is extraordinarily likely a full fledged debugger will be needed.
+Instructions for launching D20PRO and remotely attach a debugger are on their way.